Farofeiro231/ZSTAR3/README.md

 # ZSTAR3
-Project of a ZSTAR3's board driver.
+This project concerns a driver for the ZSTAR3 sensor board manufactured by Freescale.